Roger Lee, A.I.A

 Described, “Three houses made a community by adroit planning”.
 “The houses are nearly identical, except for minor variations in placement of garages and patios.
 But the arrangement of the houses shows considerably more finesse than is usual among tract houses.”

-“The internal planning of the house is characterized also by flexibility so that is may accommodate a variety of family arrangements.”
+“The internal planning of the house is characterized also by flexibility so that it may accommodate a variety of family arrangements.”

 Terrace East, Terrace West Apartments